Dayne-Game/10012650-5211-assign3/README.md

 You will then need to input your computer password.
 Than wait until homebrew is installed.

-When homebrew is installed you can enter `brew -v` to see its latest version, by doing this also shows you that homebrew has successfully installed on your computer.
+When homebrew is installed you can enter `brew -v` to see its version, by doing this also shows you that homebrew has successfully installed on your computer.

 ### Step 2: Installing VSCode
-To install
+Once Homebrew is installed copy and paste this command `brew cask install visual-studio-code` into the terminal and press enter.
+VSCode should start installing.